web-helpers/formula/packages/formula/README.md

 | `root-selector`   | `string \| undefined` | "undefined" | The root selector to use to find the form element, if not set, the first child element will be used |

 ## Events

+These are events that can be subscribed to on the `formula-form` instance

 | Event          | Detail                    | Description                                                                                                                    |
 | -------------- | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |